d2l-ai/d2l-en/chapter_preface/index.md

 did not command headlines in daily newspapers.
 Our parents had no idea what machine learning was, let alone why we might prefer it to a career in medicine or law.
-Machine learning was a blue skies academic discipline whose industrial significance was limited to a narrow set of real-world applications, including speech recognition and computer vision.
+Machine learning was a blue-sky academic discipline whose industrial significance was limited to a narrow set of real-world applications, including speech recognition and computer vision.